 An ideal questionnaire would include an open-ended question at the end of the questionnaire that seeks feedback and/or suggestions for improvements from respondents.
 By including open format questions in your questionnaire, you can get insightful and even unexpected suggestions.

 The most common dichotomous question is the Yes/No question.
 Dichotomous questions are useful for streaming respondents and creating conditional paths in your survey.
 Additionally, they are quick and easy for respondents to answer (if framed correctly).
-However they do not provide much nuanced information; you cannot analyze the answers between yes and no, there is no scope for a middle perspective.
+However they do not provide much nuanced information; you cannot analyse the answers between yes and no, there is no scope for a middle perspective.
 Therefore, you should be careful when and where you use dichotomous questions.

 These types of questions are the most popular survey question type.
 Generally they are extremely versatile but there are two main types; single choice and multiple choice.
 The most basic variation is the single choice question.
 They are best used when trying to determine a respondent’s primary preference.
 Like a dichotomous question, it is quick and easy for a respondent to complete, especially on mobile.
 Single choice questions are also used for likert scale questions which we cover in the next section.